theDontKnowGuy/MyRFDevicesHub/README.md

 # myRFDevicesHub

 Connect all my RF 433 Devices messages and convert them to actions like connect to Smartthings

+Version 0.8 beta - Migrarion to ESP32.
+Fixing some shit aroud Wifi client response.
+Adopting to new ArduinoJson library 6.3.
+ * Version 0.7 beta - Maintenance Reboot once a day.Add Web log page.
+ * Version 0.6 beta - Reduce network time.
+Bug fixes.
- * Version 0.5 beta - Support logging over http.
-Adoptation to ArduinoJson lib 6.2.3.
+ * Version 0.5 beta - Support network logging.
+Adopting to new ArduinoJson library 6.2.3.
  * Version 0.4 beta - Support set clock and add timestamp to reports and logs
  * Version 0.3 beta - Support dynamic load of new devices
  * Version 0.2 beta